Sameena Ali-Khan

 Sameena Ali-Khan (born 30 December 1967) is a British media personality who is known as a television presenter, journalist and newsreader.
 She is also a published author.

 Since commencing her media career in 1997 for the BBC, Ali-Khan has worked in various areas of broadcasting.
 Upon moving from the BBC to the ITV network in 2005, she has become a popular recognised face at ITV Central, as one of the main presenters for the ITV News Central programmes.

 Ali-Khan has won numerous awards during her broadcasting career, including three RTS Midlands Best Screen Personality Awards in 2010, 2014 and 2015, for her work on ITV News Central.

 Life and career

 Early life and education

-Ali-Khan was born in Manchester, England, but initially raised in Nigeria, Africa, as a young girl, where her father was a professor at one of the country's universities.
+Ali-Khan was born in Belfast, Northern Ireland, but initially raised in Delhi, India to Indian parents, where her father was a professor at one of the country's universities.
 The family moved regularly around the world, Ali-Khan living in many places such as Hong Kong.
 She travelled extensively due to the occupations of her father, and this gave her a desire to learn and an interest in journalism.

 On her return to England, Ali-Khan studied for a degree in physiology and chemistry at the University of Salford, Manchester.
 Whilst studying, Ali-Khan launched her initial broadcasting career with a commercial radio station Sunset 102 in 1989.
 Ali-Khan completed her degree and followed up with a Masters in Art, specialising in TV features and documentary production, again from the University of Salford, Manchester.